Play to win in anything.

 When you work... the job of getting things done is too small... set it out to expand from everything you do.

 When you are with your family... being accepted, or alternatively being obeyed...
-Just be.
-And let be.
+Just be there.
+And let them be there.
+Nothing to prove, nothing to win, nothing to lose.

 Every person has an agenda.